RJonMshka/CS474Homework1/README.md

 The `NamedScope` expression is used to create a named scope block.
 We can even nest multiple scope blocks with it.
 A NamedScope's bindings can be accessed again in the code if the NamedScope created is a direct children on current scope.
 It takes first argument as scopeName which is a String. `scopeExpArgs` are a sequence of arguments passed to it.
 It can be more than one.
 The concept is that you can execute more than one instruction in a particular scope without re-writing its name.

+Partial Evaluation: If there are unknown variable in expression, its partial evaluation returns another NamedScope with its inner elements getting partially evaluated and optimized as well.

 For Example:

 ```
 NamedScope("scope1",
     Assign( "var1", Value(20) )
 ).eval                                // Create a scope whose binding environment will have one variable named var1 and whose value will be 20

+// Partial Evaluation
+NamedScope("scope1",
+    SetIdentifier(Variable("x"))
+).evaluate                              // evaluates to NamedScope("scope1", SetIdentifier(Variable("x")))
 ```

 Variable shadowing can also be achieved with it.
 Consider the following example: